Stakeholder engagement professionals are switching to stakeholder relationship management software

 Risk vs. Reward

-Ward Ferguson, Director of Product Strategy at Jambo, shared the experience of an organization that selected CRM software for stakeholder engagement and ultimately paid the price.
+Ward Ferguson, Vice-President of Product & Operations at Jambo, shared the experience of an organization that selected CRM software for stakeholder engagement and ultimately paid the price.

 “A few years ago, an organization needed software to manage stakeholder engagement.
 Their IT team and upper management had a preference for CRM because that’s all they knew.